SeeSharpOpenSource/SeeSharpTools/README.md

-&ensp;&ensp;++*This open source repository is developed and maintained by the JYTEK company, Shanghai, China, for the purpose of facilitating the development of the test and measurement using C# programming language.
-The project follows the GNU GPL V3.0 license and provides many commonly used T&M GUIs, utilities, data manipulations, and algorithms.*++
+&ensp;&ensp;***This open source repository is developed and maintained by the JYTEK company, Shanghai, China, for the purpose of facilitating the development of the test and measurement using C# programming language.
+The project follows the GNU GPL V3.0 license and provides many commonly used T&M GUIs, utilities, data manipulations, and algorithms.***

 # SeeSharpTools Introduction